 1. Prepare budget

-1.1 Clearly define cash, expenditure and revenue items and ensure relevance to identified objectives of budget
+1.1.
+Cash, expenditure and revenue items are clearly defined and relevant to identified objectives of the budget

 Details of Learning Activities

 Primarily you will be learning on a face to face basis with the support of an online course site for dissemination of materials and some assessment.
 Students will be expected to attend four hours of class each week.
 Students will be introduced to the accounting theory, which will then be supported by practical illustrations.
 Students will complete exercises to reinforce their understanding of the material.
 Solutions will be available on the learning hub.